spectrocloud/librarium/docs/docs-content/clusters/edge/edgeforge-workflow/validate-user-data.md

 installer ISO.
 This allows you to be confident that your user data follows the expected schema and avoid having to rebuild Edge artifacts due to user data errors.

+This guide provides instructions on how to validate the user data manually without triggering an actual build.
+However, this process is also executed automatically when you build the Edge installer ISO.

 ## Prerequisites

 - A physical or virtual Linux machine with AMD64 (also known as x86_64) processor architecture to build the Edge